 Skip to content

-Comparing Two Simualtions
+Comparing Two Simulations

 Two-sim comparison: typical layout

-Depending on whether two or more simulations are loaded using the File Loading dialogue, QuickCompare automatically enters into either the two-simulation or multi-simulation mode by default.
-However, in the latter case, the user can manually switch to a two-simulation mode by clicking the "Two Sim" tab near the left end of the Comparison Control panel.
-In both modes, drop-down menus titled "Choose ctrl" and "Choose test" allow the user to select the control and test simulations to be compared in the viewport.
+When two simulations are loaded using the File Loading dialogue, QuickCompare enters the two-simulation; when more than two simulations are loaded, the default is to enter the multi-simulation mode, but the user can manually switch to two-simulation mode by clicking the Two Sim button near the left end of the Comparison Control panel highlighted in the screenshot below.
+In this mode, drop-down menus titled "Choose ctrl" and "Choose test", also highlighted in the screenshot below, allow the user to choose which simulations serve as the control and test simulations displayed in the viewport.

 Two-sim comparison: choose ctrl